manipulation 1945-2023 Part

 Beta plus - A proton is converted to a neutron plus a positron is emitted.
 Nuclear transmutation with decrease in Atomic Number by 1,

 Transmutation means that the source element becomes a different element e.g. Uranium into Thorium.
+If you believe the nonsense.
+Only a few "experts" have agreed above!

 People safely absorb small levels of radiation every day.
 Plants, rocks and even human bodies give off radiation.
 But how much radiation is normal?